In this article, you can find:

 Effective request management

 With its focus on managing customer requests, Thena simplifies tracking and resolving issues.
 It integrates seamlessly with ticketing systems such as Zendesk and Freshdesk, providing a cohesive platform for handling customer support tickets.
 This is particularly beneficial for companies dealing with high volumes of customer interactions.
+For example, by using Slack forms, you can let users submit structured tickets or requests directly in Slack, which Thena can ingest and route.

 Customer service analytics like no other